-The category break down of the 36 cases filed is as follows:
+The category break down of the 23 cases filed is as follows:

-Type of proceedings Number of
+Type of proceedings New cases

-cases

-Charges 33
+Charges 21

 Application to practise on own account 1

-Application for consent to employ 1

-Appeal against refusal of practising certificate 1
+Appeal against refusal to issue practising certificate 1

-&lt;sup>4 Orlov v.
+6 Orlov v.
 New Zealand Law Society and Ors [2013] NZSC 94 (Supreme Court).